ustinooo/Inventory-Management-System/README.md

 •	Suppliers: Keep records of suppliers for each item.

 # Pricing:
-You can put a Product that will cost Hundereds only, This IMS is designed for small business only.
+You can put a Product that will cost Hundreds only, This IMS is designed for small business only.
+Thousands of Pricing will not accept by the IMS